Best Medicare Supplement Plans in New Hampshire (2026)

 New Hampshire Medicare Resources

-New Hampshire residents seeking help with Medicare coverage and enrollment options can access multiple resources available at no cost.
+New Hampshire residents seeking help with Medicare coverage and enrollment options can access multiple free resources.

 • New Hampshire State Health Insurance Assistance Program (SHIP): Offers free, confidential individual counseling to help Medicare beneficiaries compare plans and make informed decisions about health care coverage.
 Certified volunteers provide unbiased guidance on Medicare Supplement plans, Medicare Advantage and Part D prescription drug coverage.